 Under this Agreement «Customer Name» shall have a one-time right to request a change in its purchase obligation, identified in section 3, to another purchase obligation available from BPA, including (Drafter’s Note: Delete product customer is currently purchasing and adjust so that it reads X, Y, or Z.)) «Load Following, »«Annual Flat Block, »«Diurnally Shaped Monthly Block, »«Flat Monthly Block, »«Flat Monthly Block with 10% Shaping Capacity, » «Flat Monthly Block with PNR Shaping Capacity, » «or» «Flat Monthly Block with PNR Shaping Capacity with PLVS, »«or »«Slice/Block, if available».

-Unless otherwise agreed by the Parties, any «Customer Name» Above-CHWM Load service elections, Dedicated Resource additions, and other elections made under this Agreement shall continue to be applicable under the new purchase obligation, provided that BPA may update such terms and conditions consistent with the then-current terms of the new purchase obligation, and additional costs may apply for service under the new purchase obligation as described in section 11.6.
+Unless otherwise agreed by the Parties, any «Customer Name» Above-CHWM Load service elections, Dedicated Resource additions, and other elections made under this Agreement prior to the notice made under section 11.2 shall continue to be applicable under the new purchase obligation, provided that BPA may update such terms and conditions consistent with the then-current terms of the new purchase obligation, and additional costs may apply for service under «Customer Name»’s new purchase obligation as described in section 11.6.

 11.2 Notice and Conditions to Change Purchase Obligation